framework-for/cypress/README.md

 Cypress is built on the best open source technologies, and naturally we fully embrace open source.
 It's essential for us to be successful.
 Our services will always be **optional**, and Cypress itself will always work indepedently of them.
 Our [Dashboard](https://on.cypress.io/dashboard-features) even runs Public Projects for free - just like [Github](https://github.com/), [TravisCI](https://travis-ci.org/), [CircleCI](https://circleci.com) and other developer tools you know and love.

-Our mission is to build a thriving, open source ecosystem that enhances productivity, makes testing a fun enjoyable experience, and generates developer happiness.
+Our mission is to build a thriving, open source ecosystem that enhances productivity, makes testing an enjoyable experience, and generates developer happiness.
 We hold ourselves accountable to champion a testing process **that actually works**.
 We expect our [documentation](https://on.cypress.io) to be simple, approachable, not presumptious, and enable you to fully understand not just the **what** but the **why**.

 We want to help developers build a new generation of modern applications faster, better, and without the stress and anxiety associated with managing tests and their eventual failures.